 Up first is the start of Talkeetna Winterfest, which spans two weekends, and because of the way the calendar plays out, it's early in the month!
 The world famous Talkeetna Wilderness Woman and Talkeetna Bachelor Auction take place on Saturday, Dec.
-2, and the town will be a buzz of activity.
-The fun actually begins on Friday night, as the Parade of Lights kicks off the holiday season at 6:30 p.m.
+1, and the town will be a buzz of activity.
+The fun actually begins on Friday night (November 30), as the Parade of Lights kicks off the holiday season at 6:30 p.m.
 The following weekend, on Dec.
-9, the popular Taste of Talkeetna takes place, which is a progressive dinner event that highlights all the Talkeetna restaurants.
+8, the popular Taste of Talkeetna takes place, which is a progressive dinner event that highlights all the Talkeetna restaurants.
 Both weekends are filled with events, and there are great little B&Bs and cabins to rent in the downtown area.
 For more information, visit the Talkeetna Chamber of Commerce web site here.

 In downtown Palmer, one of the best holiday celebrations in Alaska takes place Dec.
-8-10, as Colony Christmas comes to town.
+7-9, as Colony Christmas comes to town.
 There are activities throughout the entire weekend, including a parade, impressive fireworks, craft fairs, kid's events and much, much more.
 This is a community event that you simply can't miss out on.
 Events take place throughout the downtown area.
 For a complete schedule, visit the Greater Palmer Chamber of Commerce web site here.

 Don't let winter drag you down - circle the dates on the calendar for these four events and get out and enjoy all the Mat-Su Valley has to offer during the winter months!